kyma-incubator/compass/docs/provisioner/08-02-provisioning-gardener.md

   3. In the **Members** tab, create a service account for Gardener.

-  4. Download the service account configuration (`kubeconfig.yaml`) and use it to create a Secret in the `compass-system` Namespace with the key `credentials` and the value encoded with base64.
+  4. Download the service account configuration (`kubeconfig.yaml`) and use it to create a Secret in the `compass-system` Namespace with the key named `credentials` and the value encoded with base64.

   5. Make a call to the Runtime Provisioner to create a cluster on GCP.

-      > **NOTE:** To access the Runtime Provisioner, forward the port on which the GraphQL Server is listening.

       > **NOTE:** The cluster name must start with a lowercase letter followed by up to 19 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.